pharpala/Company-Database/README.md

 ## Live Demo

-I will be hosting the application for everyone to use as soon as finals week finishes, stay tuned.
+I will host the application for everyone to use as soon as finals week finishes, stay tuned.

 ## License